segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/candu/index.md

 ## Events
-Below is a list of events Leanplum sends to Segment
+Below is a list of events Candu sends to Segment

 | Collection                | Type  | Description                                    |
 |:------------------------- |:----- |:---------------------------------------------- |